-Jesus talks again about love and obedience in John 15:9-10 (HCSB): "As the Father has loved me, I have also loved you.
+Jesus again speaks about love and obedience in John 15:9-10 (HCSB): "As the Father has loved me, I have also loved you.
 Remain in my love.
 If you keep my commands you will remain in my love, just as I have kept my Father's commands and remain in His love."
 Is Jesus saying here that he and/or the Father will stop loving the disciples if they don't keep his commandments?
 Not at all, but he is suggesting that love motivates obedience which then keeps us "within the range" of God's blessings.

 Tom, one of Abba's children